R-D-menasheof/mcp-debug-hub/README.md

 ### Your first prompt

-1. Make sure you have a `launch.json` file in your workspace `.vscode` folder
+1. Make sure you have debug configurations in your workspace (`.vscode/launch.json` or `workspace.code-workspace`)
 2. Enter the following prompt in your MCP Client:

 ```